forkcms/forkcms/UPGRADE_6.0.md

 #### Double js methods

-We no longer use expliciet double js methods.
+We no longer use explicit double js methods.
 Some utils (examples: array, string, url) are available and used in the backend.
 These are also available in the frontend.

 Example: The static method ‘ucfirst’ that adds a capital letter to a string.
 This method was below jsBackend.url.ucfirst and also below jsFrontend.url.ucfirst.
 Now the ucfirst is a static method in the backend, but this one is also available for the frontend.